vipulnaik/diet-exercise-health/notes/2023-09-19-onward-air-quality-issues.md

 ## 2023-09-23: window reopened

 On the morning of 2023-09-23, after over 12 hours with the AQI being below 100, I reopened a window.
+Although the outdoor air quality wasn't ideal, I felt a bit of lethargy likely arising from indoor CO2 buildup, so I felt that opening a window passed a cost-benefit analysis.
+Also it looks like AQI is largely expected to get better from here, but I intend to keep checking the data regularly so that I can close the window again in case of deterioration.

-I continued to not go for my morning jog for now.
+I continued to not go for my morning jog for now, but I'm hoping to resume tomorrow if things improve further by then.